MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Principles

-The [Microsoft Well-Architected Framework cost optimization](../cost/overview.md) documents a set of generic principles.
+The [Microsoft Well-Architected Framework cost optimization](../cost/overview.md) documents is a set of generic principles.
 This workload view focuses on specifics for an IoT solution and considers unique factors that add to the generic guidance.

 Cost effectiveness is one of the key success factors in IoT projects.
 In a typical IoT solution, devices generate large quantities of telemetry that is then stored in a cloud repository.
 How you develop devices and applications, handle large volumes of data, and design your architecture have an effect on overall costs.
 Because an IoT solution is a multilayered technology stack, there are many cost saving factors to consider.